What are the Most Common Issues in Toledo Workers’ Compensation Cases?

 You have certain rights if you have been injured at work.
 You have the right to appropriate and timely medical attention, paid for by BWC.
 If you will be off work for any significant length of time, you may also be entitled to lost wages.
 Lost wage benefits usually equal about two-thirds of your normal weekly salary.
 Your employer is not allowed to discriminate against you because you file a workers’ compensation claim.

 Is There a Time Limit for Filing a Toledo, Ohio Workers’ Compensation Claim?

 The date your disability begins will depend on your specific circumstances.
 You could have a relatively short period of time to file a claim for brain damage due to chemical exposure, and certain other occupational diseases or illnesses.
-While you have from one to two years to file your BWC claim, it is to your benefit to file your claim as quickly as possible following your injury or occupational illness.
+While you have from one year to file your BWC claim, it is to your benefit to file your claim as quickly as possible following your injury or occupational illness.

 What are No-Fault Provisions Related to Workers’ Compensation Claims?